Oftentimes, when people hear the word marketing, they don’t realize there’s a lot more under the surface that goes into “marketing” a business.

 3) a name or symbol

-One consistency we can see here is that in all definitions, there is some element of creative design in it, whether it be a mark, symbol, or illustration.
+One consistency we can see here is that in all definitions, there is some element of visual identity or creative design in it, whether it be a mark, symbol, or illustration.

 But surely, branding is more than this, right?
 There has to be a reason why they didn’t just call this “art” or “graphic design.”